Best Retevis Walkie Talkie 2026 — RT29 and RT67 Reviewed

 Cons

-• IP54 only — not for outdoor or wet conditions
+• IP54 only — not waterproof

 Check price on Amazon